More Answers for More Patients

 Patient for Life proactively handles updates from new gene or variant classifications, so healthcare providers only need to request a reanalysis when there is new clinical or family history information that could impact the results.

-When there's been a significant change to your patient's phenotype or family history, you can make a request using the following form:
+When there's been a significant change to your patient's phenotype, you can make a request using the following form:

 Exome Reanalysis Request